Roblox/rodux/CONTRIBUTING.md

 * [Luacheck](https://github.com/mpeterv/luacheck) (`luarocks install luacheck`)
 * [LuaCov](https://keplerproject.github.io/luacov) (`luarocks install luacov`)

-Once you have all of these installed, you can run the `install-dependencies` script to grab a couple additional local dependencies automatically.
+Once you have all of these installed, you can run `lua bin/install-dependencies.lua` script to grab a couple additional local dependencies automatically.

 Finally, you can run all of Rodux's tests with: